era-platform/cene/notes/docs.md

 If macros couldn't check names for equality, one thing a macro couldn't do... is to associate a variable binding site with a variable usage site.
 For instance, it couldn't act as a Staccato desugarer.
 It couldn't act as a compiler of some other DSL, unless that DSL completely forewent the namespace system and just used string names everywhere.
 So people who have adventurous new syntaxes to try would want to build new namespace systems for them, and this macro system would have complicated the Staccato language for no purpose that couldn't have been accomplished with an exhaustive suite of built-in syntaxes.

-(TODO: Do nominal types already support an equality check?
+(**TODO**: Do nominal types already support an equality check?
 James Cheney's "Simple Nominal Type Theory" presents systems with and without equality checks.
 If this is very common, maybe we can rationalize this decision in terms of standard practice too.)

 So, macros will be able to compare names for equality.
 As long as they can do that, we could promote better efficiency by permitting ordered comparisons instead of just equality checks.
 That way, names could be lookup keys in AVL trees and other efficiently indexed data structures.